 Once you’ve exhausted your word ideas, take a little break.
 Go fix a cup of tea, go for a walk, stretch or do something to put your focus elsewhere so your subconscious mind has time to sit with the list you’ve made.

 Then come back to your list.
-After doing a quick review of your vision for 2018 (or if you haven’t created a vision, just think back to how you want to feel and who you want to be this year), and cross off any words that don’t seem to truly fit or that don’t resonate.
+After doing a quick review of your vision for the new year (or if you haven’t created a vision, just think back to how you want to feel and who you want to be this year), and cross off any words that don’t seem to truly fit or that don’t resonate.

 In time, you’ll narrow down your list to a few words.
 Sometimes at this point, one word clearly rises above the rest and you know it’s “the one.”